cardboard-iguana/cardboard-iguana.com/log/2021-10-06-tryhackme-complete-beginner.md

 ### (Severity 06) Security Misconfiguration

-Basically, this about the use of defaults or bad configurations of existing security controls, whereas “broken access control” (which didn’t really include anything worth noting explicitly) is about missing or non-functional controls.
+Basically, this about the use of defaults or bad configurations of existing security controls, whereas "broken access control" (which didn't really include anything worth noting explicitly) is about missing or non-functional controls.

 ### (Severity 07) Cross-Site Scripting